Workday/prism-python/README.md

 ### Using Environment variables ###

-These options are set using operating specific commands.
+Set these options using operating specific commands.
 For example, the following commands set the environment variables in a Bash shell:

 ```bash